 In fact, the Pixma scored better in color reproduction when placed against other, more expensive all-in-one printers when printing on glossy paper.
 Some printers suffer from dimpling when printing images but the Pixma didn't and the skin tones were far better on the Canon image than on other brands.
 My only real negative is the machine's volume.
 You can tell it was built on a budget, but as far as budget printers go, this one's pretty good.

+After testing the Expression I was pleasantly surprised at how well this printer did.
+Being Epson's budget option it could have been poor, but instead performed excellently at text reproduction and about average on the image quality.
 The setup was quick and easy and the Wi-Fi connection seems to be solid wherever I put it in my house.
 Print time was average at 1 minute, 15 seconds, but the text quality more than made up for the speed.
 All of the text, even the photocopied text was legible and smooth.

 The only downside is how small the ink cartridges are on this printer.
 I know ink is where companies make the most money, but replacing these tiny cartridges every few weeks or months will get old quick.

 How we test printers

 Should you buy a printer with an ink subscription?

 Ink subscriptions are becoming more common, with several of the printers on this list offering them as part of the original cost.
-Are they any good though?
-It all depends how much ink you use.
+Are they any good, though?
+It all depends on how much ink you use.
 If you're printing more than 100 pages a month, then yes, it likely is a good deal.
 Less than that and you may find you don't need it.